onqtam/headjack/docs/why/FAQ.md

 And this material is comprehensible by a tiny fraction of people anyway

+## This is all BS

+> "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

+## I vehemently disagree or don't understand 10-20% of the content here

+Good! that means you're on board with the other 80-90% and we can focus on either fixing the other 10-20% or helping you fill the gaps to get you further.

 ## This can't possibly work!
 How will X work?

-> "If you don't believe me or don't get it, I don't have time to try to convince you, sorry." - [Satoshi Nakamoto](https://www.goodreads.com/quotes/10722205-if-you-don-t-believe-me-or-don-t-get-it-i)

 Will this work?
 No clue.
 But what we can say with 100% confidence that we must try to create a better system than the current one.